Hoyasumii/bee-movie/README.md

 Oh, Barry, stop.

-Who told you humans are taking
+Who told you humans are taking o